Skip to content

 Rating for the Obolonk Murders

 The book has a T rating.
 There are no sex scenes and maybe one or two stray swear words.
 The real issue is one act of terrorism.
 It’s violent but the violence is mainly offscreen although the characters talk about it.
-Plus there’s the aftermath.
+Plus there’s the aftermath, which is not pretty.

 The Obolonk Murders: Takeaways